MicrosoftDocs/biztalk-docs/biztalk/core/configure-the-feature-pack.md

 A setup log is created in `C:\ProgramData\Microsoft\E-Business Servers Updates\Updates\Uninstall4014788-FP2\setup.log`.

+>[!TIP]
+> For comprehensive guidance on the installation, see the [Feature Pack step-by-step installation](https://blog.sandro-pereira.com/2017/04/27/microsoft-biztalk-server-2016-feature-pack-1-step-by-step-installation/) blog post.

 ## Feature Pack 2 updates

 #### API-M Integration
 #### Event Hub adapter for both send and receive

 #### [Backup to Azure blob account](../core/how-to-configure-the-backup-biztalk-server-job.md)
 The Backup BizTalk Server job backs up the BizTalk databases and log files.
-When you configure the SQL Agent job, you can enter an Azure blob service endpoint URL within the job properties.
+When you configure this SQL Agent job, you can enter an Azure blob storage account within the job properties.
+This gives you another option to backup your data, instead of using a local physical disk.

 #### Multi machine deployment in ALM